|

 room temperature but is readily melted (sometimes too easily in hot

-directly.
-It is also used to waterproof roofing felt.
+directly as the top layer in roads.
+Bitumen is also used to make waterproof roofing felt.

 - For more products derived from